SonamNRathod/TimeSeriesDataAnalysis/README.md

 ## About data
 This dataset contains global temperature compared to the long-term average for each month and for different seasons.
 The data spans several decades and provides insights into temperature changes over time.

-The data used in this project comes from the NASA GISS Surface Temperature Analysis (GISTEMP v4).
-This dataset contains tables of global and hemispheric monthly means and zonal annual means.
-The data combines land-surface air and sea-surface water temperature anomalies (Land-Ocean Temperature Index, L-OTI).
-These values represent deviations from the corresponding means of the period between 1951-1980.

 For ease of comparison, this dataset uses meteorological seasons:

 	•	DJF (December-January-February): Northern Hemisphere winter.